Shylock-Hg/Deep-Into-RocksDB/source/Cache.rst

 Cache in RocksDB
 ==================

-The cache is used to store the lastest used data in memory for fast searching.
+The cache is used to store the latest used data in memory for fast searching.

 0. LRU Cache
 --------------

-The LRU Cache in RocksDB implement O(1) Put/Get.The basic mechanism is puting by double-linked list and getting by hash map.
+The LRU Cache in RocksDB implement O(1) Put/Get.The basic mechanism is putting by double-linked list and getting by hash map.

 The basic data structure as below: